MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 - css/ - a folder containing the CSS to be used.
 -	js/ - a folder containing the JavaScript files.
 The main.js file is our game while the other files are the third-party libraries.
 -	models/ - a folder containing the 3D models.
 For this game, we only have one for the dinosaur.
--	index.html - the webpage which contains the canvas object which hosts the game's graphics.
+-	index.html - the webpage that hosts the game's renderer.

 Now you can run the game!